Free & Low-Cost Resources for Eating Disorder Help

 National Association of Anorexia Nervosa and Associated Disorders

 The National Association of Anorexia Nervosa and Associated Disorders (ANAD) is a nonprofit organization that uses research and advocacy to help people struggling with eating disorders.
-Their website offers plenty of information on how eating disorders work and how treatment can help.
+Their website explains how eating disorders work and offers information on different treatment options.

 You can choose from general meetings or one tailored to a more specific group, including: